POPULATION

 Employees become entitled to annual leave after a year of service.
 Annual leave is based on tenure at work and paid in advance, as basic salary:

-Annual leave may be accumulated for up to 3 years.
+For public sector employees, annual leave may be accumulated for up to 3 years.
 If an employee's contract is terminated before utilizing all leaves, they will be entitled to payment for the remaining leave duration on a pro-rata basis.

 An employer may, on processing a claim for sick leave by an employee, require such employee to be examined by an independent physician and may refuse such leave if the physician is of the opinion that the employee is fit for work.